 9. Geep: Goat and Sheep Hybrid Animal

-Despite being absolutely adorable, the geep is exceptionally rare, and some experts debate whether or not the geep is a true hybrid or simply a sheep with genetic abnormalities.
-This is because goats and sheep carry a different number of chromosomes, which means that cross-species conception is nearly impossible.
+Despite being absolutely adorable, the geep is exceptionally rare.
+Some experts debate whether or not the geep is a true hybrid or simply a sheep with genetic abnormalities.
+After all, since goats and sheep carry different numbers of chromosomes, cross-species conception is nearly impossible.
 If it happens, very few babies are carried to term, and even fewer survive birth.

 10. Cama: Camel and Llama Hybrid Animal

-Like beefalo, the cama was created through specific breeding procedures in an effort to produce an animal that was more economically viable than either of its parents.
+Like beefalo, the cama was created to produce an animal that was more economically viable than either of its parents.

 Camas are hybrids of dromedary camels and llamas, typically via artificial insemination.
-This is the best and safest way to breed them since male dromedary camels often weigh as much as six times more than female llamas, and the reverse pairing has never successfully created offspring.
+This is the best and safest way to breed them since male dromedary camels can weigh six times more than female llamas, and the reverse pairing isn’t fruitful.

-Camas do not have humps like a camel, and they are covered in soft, fleecy fur similar to a llama's.
-They were bred with the intent of creating an animal that could produce more wool than a normal llam,a but would also be strong and docile enough to be used as a pack animal in desert climates.
+Camas don’t have camel humps and are covered in soft, fleecy fur similar to llamas’.
+They were bred with the intent of creating a mega-wool-producing animal that’s strong and docile enough to be used as a pack animal in desert climates.

 11. Savannah Cat: Domestic Cat and African Serval Hybrid Animal

-Despite Savannah cats being sold as house pets, the fact remains that they are exotic hybrids.
-They are the result of breeding a domestic cat with a wild African serval.
+Savannah cats may be house pets, but they’re also exotic hybrids — the result of breeding a domestic cat with a wild African serval.

-Savannahs are striking animals that are around the same size as a large domestic cat, but their tall bodies, slender forms, and spotted coats give them a wild, exotic appearance.
-Savannah cats with a higher percentage of serval blood can sometimes be up to twice as large as a domestic cat!
-So, anyone interested in owning one should do plenty of careful research.
+Savannahs are striking animals that are around the same size as a large domestic cat.
+However, their tall bodies, slender forms, and spotted coats give them a wild, exotic appearance.
+Savannah cats with more serval blood can be twice as large as domestic cats!
+So anyone interested in owning one should do plenty of careful research.

-They are extremely intelligent, loyal, and loving creatures, and they are prized as household pets.
+Savannah cats are extremely intelligent, loyal, and loving creatures.
+Plus, they are considered prized household pets.